-Inviting a rebellion is one of many strategies I have adopted for allowing students to learn and demonstrate their knowledge in ways that are embodied, political, and personal.
+Inviting student rebellion in the classroom is one of many strategies I have adopted for allowing students to learn and demonstrate their knowledge in ways that are embodied, political, and personal.
 Students are coming to terms with a contemporary world that is complicated and seemingly hopeless.
 It is globalized, virtual, networked, crisis-ridden, and displaced from traditional ways of living.
-As students make sense of the complex power relationships that shape their lives, they need opportunities to seize agency in the classroom.
-Every class is an opportunity to invent modes for assessing knowledge that go beyond essays, exams, and presentations.
+As students make sense of the complex power relationships that shape their lives, they need opportunities to seize agency in the classroom and practice imagining a world in which living well is possible.
 Lessons that extend out of the Powerpoint and into student hands satisfy their craving for embodied, unruly, and “IRL” social experiences during the age of social media.
 These lessons allow students to achieve a more nuanced understanding of the real world applications of visual studies.
 Yet they also allow educators to use Universal Design for Learning principles to encourage students to learn and perform knowledge on their own terms.
 During this break out session we will explore how to build student empowerment over the course of a semester.